thudsonbu/breadboard/README.md

 Habitica doesn't allow apps to be configured in an integrations console like Todoist.
 Instead, you need to hit their api to create them.
-You can use `npm run setup-webhooks` to a run a script that will guide you through that process.
+You can use `npm run setup-webhooks` with the habitica environmental variables added to a run a script that will guide you through that process.

 With those files in place, Breadboard is ready to be built and deployed.